-(e) Return Release of Vehicle to Innocent Motor Vehicle Owner. - If a nondefendant vehicle owner establishes by the greater weight of the evidence that: (i) the motor vehicle was being driven by a person who was not the only motor vehicle owner at the time of the underlying offense and (ii) that the petitioner is an "innocent party", "innocent owner", as defined by this section, a judge shall order the motor vehicle returned released to the that owner, conditioned upon payment of all towing and storage charges incurred as a result of the seizure and impoundment of the motor vehicle.
+Return Release of Vehicle to Innocent Motor Vehicle Owner. - If At a forfeiture hearing, if a nondefendant motor vehicle owner establishes by the greater weight of the evidence that: (i) the motor vehicle was being driven by a person who was not the only motor vehicle owner or had no ownership interest in the motor vehicle at the time of the underlying offense and (ii) that the petitioner is an "innocent party", 'innocent owner', as defined by this section, a judge shall order the motor vehicle returned released to the that owner, conditioned upon payment of all towing and storage charges incurred as a result of the seizure and impoundment of the motor vehicle.

-This release Release to a nondefendant vehicle owner shall only be ordered upon satisfactory proof of:
+This release Release to an innocent owner shall only be ordered upon satisfactory proof of:

-- (1) The identity of the person as a motor vehicle owner; - (2) The existence of financial responsibility to the extent required by Article 13 of this Chapter; and - (3)The payment of towing and storage fees; fees, except in the case of release to an innocent vehicle owner; and - (4) The execution of an acknowledgment as defined in subdivision (a1)(1) of this section.
+- (1) The identity of the person as a motor vehicle owner; - (2) The existence of financial responsibility to the extent required by Article 13 of this Chapter; and - (3) The payment of towing and storage fees; fees, except in the case of release to an innocent vehicle owner; and - The execution of an acknowledgment as defined in subdivision (a1)(1) (4) of this section.